Patternmaking

 Fortunately, our skilled pattern makers have served their apprenticeships

 under our older generation and can compliment hand-worked craftsmanship with the latest technology.
-For shorter production requirements and lead times, the shop uses a state-of-the-art rapid prototyping FDM 3D printer to construct patterns in durable ABS or high strength Poly Carbonate plastic.
+The shop uses state-of-the-art rapid prototyping FDM 3D printers to construct patterns in durable ABS or high strength Poly Carbonate plastic.
 In a matter of hours, patterns, core sticks and core boxes can be printed unattended in a volume up to 36”x36”x24” with accuracies of several thousandths of an inch.
+This exciting new and clean technology leaves our competition in the dust…literally.

 The Pattern Division also can reverse engineer existing castings or worn